carmenlup/Introspect2b/ClaimStatus/Documentation/StepByStepImplementation.md

 - You can test the endpoints using Swagger UI or any API testing tool like Postman.

-## Containerization and run Claims without
+## Containerization and run Claims

 This chapter outlines the steps to containerize the ClaimStatus API using Docker.
 The process includes building the Docker image, creating a self-signed certificate for HTTPS, and running the container with the necessary environment variables.
 Open a terminal under solution folder and navigate to the project directory (ClaimStatus).
 The following steps will guide you through the containerization process: